MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-visual-elements-for-reports.md

 ---
 title: Use visual elements to enhance Power BI reports
-description: Use visual elements such as wallpaper and visual headers to enhance reports
+description: Use visual elements such as wallpaper and visual headers to enhance the appearance of Power BI reports
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: pbi-reports-dashboards
 ms.topic: how-to
-ms.date: 01/12/2023
+ms.date: 07/25/2024
 LocalizationGroup: Create reports
+#customer intent: As a report creator, I want to learn how to use enhance the appearance of Power BI reports with visual elements.
 ---
 # Use visual elements to enhance Power BI reports